Responsible for organizing the Professional Development sessions at SfRBM in addition to facilitating the Mentorship Program

 The Professional Development Committee is dedicated to helping young scientists advance their career and have more opportunities not only the industry but SfRBM, as well.
 Towards that, they have developed a mentoring program which matches young scientists with a mentor who is already established.
 This program is open to ALL SfRBM members!

-If you are interested in being a mentee or a mentor, please contact Nadine Hempel for more information or click on the appropriate link below:
+If you are interested in being a mentee or a mentor, please click on the appropriate link below:

 The Professional Development Sessions are offered during SFRBM's Annual Meeting and are tailored for both junior and mid-level investigators.